baifanxxx/awesome-active-learning/README.md

 ## Contributing

-If you find the awesome paper/code/book/tutorial or have some suggestions, please feel free to [pull requests](https://github.com/baifanxxx/awesome-active-learning/pulls) or contact <baifanxxx@gmail.com> to add papers using the following Markdown format:
+If you find the awesome paper/code/book/tutorial or have some suggestions, please feel free to [pull requests](https://github.com/baifanxxx/awesome-active-learning/pulls) or contact <baifanxxx@gmail.com> or <chenliangyudavid@gmail.com> to add papers using the following Markdown format:

 ```
 Year | Paper Name | Conference | [Paper](link) | [Code](link) | Tags | Notes |